Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 Image source: WordPress

-Best for: Blog sites and smaller, simpler websites that use standard content types and static pages.
+Best for: Blogs and smaller, simpler websites using standard content types and static pages.

-Free, but you take on the costs for hosting, maintaining plugin compatibility, manual version upgrades, and any premium themes or plugins you end up needing.
+Pricing: The core platform is free, but you must budget for hosting, maintaining plugin compatibility, manual updates, and any premium themes or plugins.

 8. Drupal

-Drupal is an open-source CMS that is deployed as a monolith by default, but can be set up as a headless solution through customization.
-It’s a developer-centric solution that offers a lot of flexibility but has a steep learning curve.
+Drupal is an open‑source CMS that ships as a monolith by default but can be decoupled via customization.
+It’s a developer‑centric solution offering flexibility and a steep learning curve.

 undefined